Semovente da 75/46

-The Semovente da 75/46 was an Italian tank destroyer used during World War II.
+The Semovente da 75/46 was an Italian tank destroyer in service during late World War II.
+A derivative of the Semovente da 105/25 self-propelled gun, it was produced in very few numbers and used by Nazi Germany in the Italian campaign.

 Development

 After the armistice of Cassibile signed in September 1943, Northern and Central Italy fell under German control.
 In 1944 the progress of the war led them to order a new Italian armoured vehicle for a tank-fighting role, based on the Semovente da 105/25 self-propelled gun.
 The result was the Semovente da 75/46, which was named Sturmgeschütz M 43 mit 75/46 (852) (i) by the Germans, following their naming convention.